ccorcos/elmish/README.md

 ## To Do

+- R.bind
+- giphy with requests
+- currently, you cant tell where a request came from.
+We need to do this so we can deep merge while the requests are outstanding.
+This makes sure we cants spam while we're waiting for the response.

 - how would you subscribe and unsubscribe within the lifecyle of a view? perhaps we may as well use react components after all.
 - how would you cache subscriptions with flyd?
 - how would you accumulate resource requests like relay?